 He panics when he sees the number on the scale going down, scared that he’ll soon return to his former skinny self.
 Even though losing fat will mean that he looks better, he just doesn’t want to see his weight drop below a certain level.

 It’s much easier to supply your body with a large number of calories when you’re eating foods high in carbs and/or fat, like pizzas, hamburgers, ice cream and on.
 Those foods are hyper-palatable, a term that refers to food you want to eat more of, even when you’re not really hungry.

 There’s no getting around the fact that maintaining a calorie surplus is a lot easier on a dirty bulk.

 However, the main benefit of the dirty bulk is also its biggest downside.
-The ease of maintaining a large calorie surplus will invariably lead to large amounts of fat being gained.
+The ease of maintaining a large calorie surplus will invariably lead to large amounts of excessive fat gain.